Nodes

 Here MediaSession reads the buffer_seconds value it wrote in the previous

-Outputs are declared by subclassing rg.NodeOutputs.
+State are declared by subclassing rg.NodeState.

 who produced a value.